Harshil-Jani/Harshil-Jani/README.md

 ## Hello there !

 - Software Engineer and hobbyist Technical Writer, Interested in open source softwares, Loving Rust Lang 🦀, Processors and Smart Technology.

+- 🍃 On a mission to replace every service based Software Business with my team of agents [Amazon Kindle Agency](https://github.com/Harshil-Jani/kindle-book-agency)

 - Mimimalist tech enthusiast trying to build complex things simple.

 - Fan of Richard Stallman and his philosophies about softwares.